soooooyoung/soooooyoung/README.md

 ## **Hello There 👋**

-I'm a Full-stack Developer who enjoys working with React and TypeScript!
+I'm a full-stack developer who enjoys working with React and TypeScript!
 I'm also passionate about game development and have a personal website where I share my interests and works at [https://shanabunny.com/](https://shanabunny.com/).

 ## Skills 📝